chrispinciza01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd.

-File 15-count that word displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+File 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd.

-File 16-what's next displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+File 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

-File 17-i hate bins displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+File 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

-File 18-letter only displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+File 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter.

 File 19-AZ replaces all characters A and c from input to Z and e respectively.

-File 20- Without C, you would live in hiago script that removes all letters c and C from input.
+File 20-hiago is a script that removes all letters c and C from input.

+File 21-reverse is a script that reverse its input.

+File 22-users_and_homes is a script that displays all users and their home directories, sorted by users.